 Are there rules for naming a company?

-To make things even more complicated, there are restrictions on the type of name you can use to register your limited company.
+Yes, just to make things complicated there are restrictions on the type of name you can use to register your limited company.
 The name must:

 If you plan on trading overseas at any point, it might also be worth checking that your business name can cross the border without causing any offense in a different language and culture!